nalmarazgutierrez/STAR-WARS-Challenge/README.md

 ## Setup

+After cloning the repository on your local PC...

 ### Dependencies

 - Go to project directory (KEEN-CHALLENGE).
 Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.